 Solo backpacker tips: Novice 2 experienced

 Long term solo backpacking, for me, is incredible, It’s changed my life for the better and the biggest education I’ve ever had.
-And, it’s not just me, there’s millions of us who love it.
-I’m sure while you’ve been doing your research, trying to decide if long term solo backpacking is for you, you’ve seen, read and watched countless blogs, vlogs and articles on solo travel right?
+And, it’s not just me, there’s millions of us long term solo backpackers who love it.
+I’m sure while you’ve been doing your research, trying to decide if long term solo backpacking is for you, you’ve seen, read and watched countless blogs, vlogs and articles on solo backpacker tips right?

 How is that research going?
 Do you feel prepared for life on the road living out of your backpack?
-Can you envision it yet?
+Can you envision being a solo backpacker?
 Just you and the open road, experiencing amazing places, cultures and people all over the world?
 Yeah you can see it right, I bet you’re excited and smiling at the thought of it.

 Or are you on the flip side, do you feel underprepared?
 Maybe anxious, nervous or even scared about taking that first daunting step alone?
 If you are, don’t worry you’re not alone.